suth/video-thumbnails/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.1 =
+Changes to the scanning process may affect any custom code you've developed for Video Thumbnails

 = 2.0 =
 Despite being a major upgrade, your settings should remain intact.
 Please report any problems so they can be fixed quickly!